cap-js/notifications/README.md

 To make notification types unique to the application, prefix is added to the type key.
 By default, `application name` is added as the prefix.
 You can update the `cds.env.requires.notifications.prefix` if required.

+### Authentication Identifier

+Depending on your Work Zone Notifications configuration, set `cds.env.requires.notifications.authenticationIdentifier` to `UserID` if the authenciation identifier in Work Zone is set to `User ID`.
+Notifications are then published with Recipient Key `GlobalUserId` instead of `RecipientId`.
+If not set, `RecipientId` is used.

+For the Work Zone Authentication Identifier configuration details refer to: [Work Zone Subaccount Settings](https://help.sap.com/docs/build-work-zone-standard-edition/sap-build-work-zone-standard-edition/subaccount-settings)

 ### Low-level  Notifications API

 You can use these two signature to send the custom notification with pre-defined notification types.